Netherlands: Economy

 Amsterdam is the financial and business capital of the Netherlands.
 The Amsterdam Stock Exchange (AEX), part of Euronext, is the world's oldest stock exchange and is one of Europe's largest bourses.
-It is situated near Dam Square in the city's centre.
-As a founding member of the euro, the Netherlands replaced (for accounting purposes) its former currency, the "gulden" (guilder), on 1 January 1999, along with 15 other adopters of the euro.
+As a founding member of the euro, the Netherlands replaced (for accounting purposes) its former currency, the "gulden" (guilder), on 1 January 1999.
 Actual euro coins and banknotes followed on 1 January 2002.
 One euro was equivalent to 2.20371 Dutch guilders.
-In the Caribbean Netherlands, the United States dollar is used instead of the euro.
+In the Caribbean Netherlands, the United States dollar is used instead.
+The Netherlands is a "conduit country" that helps to funnel profits from high-tax countries to tax havens.
+It has been ranked as the 4th largest tax haven in the world.

-The Dutch location gives it prime access to markets in the UK and Germany, with the Port of Rotterdam being the largest port in Europe.
-Other important parts of the economy are international trade (Dutch colonialism started with co-operative private enterprises such as the Dutch East India Company), banking and transport.
+The Dutch location gives it prime access to markets in the United Kingdom and Germany, with the Port of Rotterdam being the largest port in Europe.
+Other important parts of the economy are international trade, banking and transport.
 The Netherlands successfully addressed the issue of public finances and stagnating job growth long before its European partners.
-Amsterdam is the 5th-busiest tourist destination in Europe with more than 4.2 million international visitors.
-Since the enlargement of the EU large numbers of migrant workers have arrived in the Netherlands from Central and Eastern Europe.
+Amsterdam is the 5th-busiest tourist destination in Europe, with more than 4.2 million international visitors.
+Since the enlargement of the EU, large numbers of migrant workers have arrived in the Netherlands from Central and Eastern Europe.

 The Netherlands continues to be one of the leading European nations for attracting foreign direct investment and is one of the five largest investors in the United States.
 The economy experienced a slowdown in 2005, but in 2006 recovered to the fastest pace in six years on the back of increased exports and strong investment.
 The pace of job growth reached 10-year highs in 2007.
 The Netherlands is the fourth-most competitive economy in the world, according to the World Economic Forum's Global Competitiveness Report.